ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>When it comes to mobile development, even small missteps in designing forms can have a big impact, not just on user experience but also on…</blockquote>

 <h3>4.
-Optimizing Flutter App Performance: Best Practices and Techniques - <a href="https://medium.com/@imthiyasv81450/optimizing-flutter-app-performance-best-practices-and-techniques-bf19ac920c32" target="_blank" rel="noopener noreferrer">link</a></h3>
+Mobile App Development Process: Full Guide - <a href="https://medium.com/@flutterwtf/mobile-app-development-process-full-guide-652b884265c5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Imthiyas Vadakkan`**
+✍️ **posted by `What the Flutter`**

-<blockquote>Flutter is a powerful UI toolkit for building natively compiled applications across multiple platforms.
-However, as applications grow in…</blockquote>
+<blockquote>Discover main steps of mobile app development: idea generation, research, design, development, and more in this comprehensive guide</blockquote>

 <h3>5.
 Building the B&Q Mobile Apps: - <a href="https://medium.com/@abid.ghani/building-the-b-q-mobile-apps-ce69ab593797" target="_blank" rel="noopener noreferrer">link</a></h3>